New kid on the block as European sports championships launched for 2018

 Athletics will only be represented in Baku with a third-tier event and swimming will be equally low key.

-"As President of the EOC, I will always welcome events which support the development of European sport and help European athletes reach their full potential," he said in a statement.

-"But this event is a completely different initiative to the European Games, with fewer sports, fewer athletes and in a different year."

-The 2019 edition of the European Games, however, would be staged only a year after the inaugural European sports championships.
+The 2019 edition of the European Games would be staged only a year after the inaugural European sports championships.

 Asked whether the event was in direct competition with the European Games and fighting for the same pie, Mulligan said the two concepts were different.